AlanKrajina/JS-learn/DataStructures.md

 At a high level, there are basically three types of data structures.
-- Stacks and Queues are array-like structures that differ only in how items are inserted and removed.
+- `Stacks` and `Queues` are array-like structures that differ only in how items are inserted and removed.
-- Linked Lists, Trees, and Graphs are structures with nodes that keep references to other nodes.
+- `Linked Lists`, `Trees`, and `Graphs` are structures with nodes that keep references to other nodes.
-- Hash Tables depend on hash functions to save and locate data.
+- `Hash Tables` depend on hash functions to save and locate data.

 In terms of complexity,
 - Stacks and Queues are the simplest and can be constructed from Linked Lists.